Skip to main content

 File #: 89698 Version: 1 Name: Updated Farm Lease Master Template

-Type: Resolution Status: Council New Business
+Type: Resolution Status: Passed

-File created: 8/25/2025 In control: Economic Development Division
+File created: 8/25/2025 In control: MADISON FOOD POLICY COUNCIL

-On agenda: 9/2/2025 Final action:
+On agenda: 10/7/2025 Final action: 10/7/2025

-Enactment date: Enactment #:
+Enactment date: 10/10/2025 Enactment #: RES-25-00543

 Title: Authorizing the use of a Farmland Lease Master Template for those City-owned lands being rented for farming, the administrative approval of City staff to negotiate lease terms, and the execution of lease documents by the City’s Director of the Department of Planning, Community and Economic Development, or assigns.
-(City Wide)
+(Citywide)

-Sponsors: Tag Evers, Bill Tishler
+Sponsors: Tag Evers, Bill Tishler, Regina M. Vidaver

 Related files: 81655